-- Your full name, address, and phone number - The effective warranty date this is the date of possession noted on warranty certificate - The model number and serial number of each of your appliances.
-The model and serial numbers are usually located on the inside of each of your appliances. - Homeowners will need to provide proof of occupancy such as the Tarion Warranty Certificate provided at the time of your PDI
+- Your full name, address, and phone number - The effective warranty date this is the occupancy date at your new home. - The model number and serial number of each of your appliances.
+The model and serial numbers are usually located on the inside of each of your appliances. - Homeowners will need to provide proof of occupancy such as the first page of their letter of agreement showing their closing date or standard cover letter from their lawyer